gabrueda/COMP598-Final-Project/README.md

 ### json_to_csv.py

 This script will convert a json file (with a json object in each line) into a csv file.
-This script assumes the fields '['id', 'text', 'topic', 'sentiment', 'created_at', 'retweet'] are present for each record.
+This script assumes the fields `['id', 'text', 'topic', 'sentiment', 'created_at', 'retweet']` are present for each record.
 ```
 usage: json_to_csv.py -i INPUT_PATH -o OUTPUT_PATH